 Anyone can leave a review on Checkatrade, past customers, some random person in the street and even friends or family members.

 While Checkatrade claims to verify some reviews, this verification is usually done by email and less frequently by telephone.

-Anyone with a phone and/or email address can leave a review.
+Anyone with a phone and email address can leave a review.